Staying in Thailand’s vibrant capital

 Stepping into The Mustang Blu feels like walking into another era.

-Set in a 19th-century former bank with a flat-iron shape, this small design hotel has retained every bit of its age and charm – from the faded walls and creaky staircases to the vintage furniture and striking art pieces.
+Set in a 19th-century former bank with a flat-iron shape, this small design hotel has retained every bit of its age and character – from the faded walls and creaky staircases to the vintage furniture and striking art.

-The ten suites each have their own personality – think concrete walls, rattan details and deep soaking tubs.
-They’re also notoriously difficult to book.
+The ten suites each have their own personality, think concrete walls, rattan details and deep soaking tubs, and they’re notoriously hard to get.

-Located in Chinatown, it’s close enough to the buzz of Yaowarat Road yet tucked away just enough to feel calm once you’re inside.
+Located in Chinatown, it’s close to the buzz of Yaowarat Road yet tucked away enough to feel calm once you’re inside.

 Be aware that there’s no lift, and the stairs can be steep.